35 Amazing Facts About Disney World Only Insiders Know

 Disney World Resort is home to the largest sand-bottom pool in the world.

 There’s nothing like feeling the warm sand under your feet at the beach.
 And at Stormalong Bay at Disney’s Beach Club Resort, you can feel like you’re really there.
-The 750,000-gallon pool is the largest sand-lined one in the world.
+Its 750,000-gallon sand-lined pool is the largest in the world.

 You can’t buy gum at Disney World.